As the election approaches we will be heaping the pressure on the politicians not to let our NHS wither on the vine.

 As the general election approaches we will be heaping the pressure on the politicians, saying loud and clear that the people reject privatisation and won’t let our NHS wither on the vine.

 John Millington is a freelance journalist and press officer for Keep Our NHS Public.
 He writes in a personal capacityLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.